firesim/firesim/docs/Advanced-Usage/Workloads/FireMarshal-QuickStart.rst

   ./marshal launch workloads/br-base.json

-You should now see linux booting and be presented with a login promt.
+You should now see linux booting and be presented with a login prompt.
 Sign in as 'root' with password 'firesim'.
 From here you can manipulate files, run commands, and generally use the image as if it had booted on real hardware.
 Any changes you make here will be persistent between reboots.
 Once you are done